This Carne Asada recipe is the authentic way to make this popular Mexican steak. With only 3 ingredients, it’s ready to enjoy in less than 15 minutes!

 My family has a history with this meal.
-Rumor has it, people don’t want to read family details in the main recipe so I put it below lol!
+Rumor has it, people don’t want to read family details in blog posts so I put it below the recipe card.
+In case you care to read about it lol!

 Have you watched “The Taco Chronicles” on Netflix?
 In one of the episodes, the documentary crew heads to the lovely city of Hermosillo Sonora and nearby areas, to scout for the tastiest carne asada tacos.
 In this series, they recognize that Sonora’s specialty is the Carne Asada Taco.
 This is something we Sonorenses brag about!

-- The Meat: The most popular cuts for the asada meat are diezmillo, fajita (skirt steak), or carne ranchera, flank or hanger steak.
-The key is choosing a good quality cut of beef that’s thin and easy to slice, so it cooks quickly and evenly on the grill.
-I like mine on the leaner side but it’s o.k. with a little fat too.
+The most popular cuts for carne asada are diezmillo (chuck steak), fajita or skirt steak, and carne ranchera, which is similar to flank or hanger steak.
+What matters most is choosing a good-quality cut that’s relatively thin and easy to slice, so it cooks fast and evenly on the grill.
+I usually go for something on the leaner side, though a little fat is always welcome for extra juiciness.

 How much meat should you buy per person?